 SecretsSecrets are always private.
-When creating them, you can optionally choose subscribers groups so that they can see the secret.
-If you don't choose any, only you and your co-authors will be able to see it.
-When creating a secret, you can choose one or more groups from the list.
-Afterwards, you can also edit the secret and change the subscriber groups, of course.
+When you create a secret, you can optionally choose which groups of subscribers can see it.
+If you don't select any, only you and your coauthors can see it.
+When creating a secret, you can select one or more groups from the list.
+Afterwards, you can edit the secret and change the subscriber groups, of course.

 MapsMaps have different parameters to set their level of privacy.
 You can make the whole map available to subscribers only from the Map Settings (Display & Privacy) tab you will find in the map edit page: